rake html to create HTML files. These files will be

 $ rake

-This command generates Readme.md with
+This command generates README.md from

-src/abstract.src.md and titles of each .src.md
+src/abstract.src.md and titles of each .src.md file.
+At the

 {width=10cm height=6cm}